Monday, September 26, 2016

 Durell on the Atari ST?

-Saboteur III The Egyptian Mission takes us into an ancient world looking for fragments of a key to unlock a treasure-filled sarcophagus.
-However, (this might not be much of a shock), but somebody has rigged most rooms with traps!
+Saboteur III: The Egyptian Mission takes us into an ancient world, looking for fragments of a key to unlock a treasure-filled sarcophagus.
+However, somebody has rigged most rooms with traps!
 Beware of killer spikes and scary creatures like mummies, bats, and scorpions.
-So don't expect this quest to be easy!!
+So don't expect this quest to be easy - ha!

 Ok, let's begin the mission...
-Yeah, that means killing Mommies!
+Yeah, that means killing Mummies!

 Authentic or worse?

-Each room is a pleasure for this oldskool gamer - it's like looking at a surreal retake of the original.
-I like the design layout employed by most rooms and there's always something that needs to be kicked to death using my ninja skillset.
-Looking at the map, Saboteur 3 is smaller than the previous games on the ZX Spectrum but who cares about that.
+Each room looks like a surreal retake of the original.
+I like the design layout employed by most rooms, and there's always something that needs to be kicked to death using my ninja skill set.
+Looking at the map, Saboteur 3 is smaller than the previous games on the ZX Spectrum, but who cares about that?

-Movements are more or less what you expect with a few changes - down/fire makes our ninja hit under the belt without using the kicking mechanic.
-A slight change, yet not damageable to the playability.
-In fact, the joystick controls are responsive and I'm impressed with the fluency of our actions, helping make it feel authentically pleasing.
+Movements are kind of what I expected: down/fire makes our ninja hit under the belt without using the kicking mechanic.
+A slight change, yet not damaging to the playability.
+In fact, the joystick controls are responsive, and I'm impressed by the fluency of our actions, helping make it feel authentically pleasing.

-I expected differences but some changes to the gameplay mechanics irk me - like falling off a ledge.
-That is instant death rather than simply draining you of (replenishable) strength.
-Yes, I miss that bar and wonder why it was dropped.
-Also, I fail to see the point of those large spikes that pop up to impale you each and every time.
-And even during mid-jump!!
-However, the most annoying oddity is the ladders because too many go nowhere and that's just absurd.
+I expected differences, but some irk me: like falling off a ledge.
+That is instant death, rather than draining you of (replenishable) strength.
+Yes, I miss that red bar and wonder why it was dropped.
+Also, I fail to see the point of those spikes that pop up to impale you each and every time (even during mid-jump!!).
+However, the most annoying oddity is the ladders because too many of them go nowhere, and that's just absurd.

-Quite harsh there, eh?
+Quite harsh, eh?
 Better calm down a bit and view another screenshot...

 As you progress, things get odd and very difficult!
 Perhaps too difficult?